AbinTAbey/PMGSY_Scheme_Classification_ML-Capstone-Project/README.md

 * **File in this repository:** `PMGSY_DATASET.csv`

 **Note on Data Granularity:**
 The provided dataset contains *aggregated project-level data* at the state and district level (e.g., number and length of road and bridge works sanctioned, associated costs, completion status, and expenditures, all linked to a specific scheme).
-While the developed machine learning model accurately classifies individual projects into their corresponding PMGSY scheme using these features, future enhancements could involve working with more granular data—such as work-level or real-time project activity records—to enable even finer and more dynamic scheme predictions.
+While the developed machine learning model accurately classifies individual projects into their corresponding PMGSY scheme using these features, Future enhancements could involve integrating more granular (e.g., individual work-level or real-time) data to further refine scheme predictions and enable even more targeted analysis.

 ## Technologies Used